Jane Darke

 Call Jane on: 01841 520393 Email jane at: janesdarke@gmail.com or use the site Contact Form

-She now works and exhibits at Tregona Chapel, St Eval, on the North Coast of Cornwall, where she curates St Eval Archive a collection of recorded memory and digitised photographs, and lately a herbarium, of the parish of St Eval, gathered by herself and partner Andrew Tebbs.
-There they hold teas and workshops for the community.
+She works and exhibits at Tregona Chapel, St Eval, on the North Coast of Cornwall, where she curates St Eval Archive with the sculpture Andrew Tebbs.
+The Chapel is a venue for etching, pottery and drawing workshops, natural habitat exploration and Community Archive teas.

 Andrew Tebbs